 Mothers in labor will feel like they never left home at Oswego Hospital's homelike Maternity Center.

-The Maternity Center features attractive private rooms, each with its own bathroom and large soaking tub.
+The Maternity Center features attractive private rooms, each with a bathroom and large soaking tub.
 These comforts are complemented with the latest technology.
-A caring and knowledgeable staff oversees the entire family's needs.

-After mom delivers, private postpartum rooms offer her partner the opportunity to spend the night and join the family's special bonding experience.
-These rooms are private and cheery and also offer their own bathrooms.
+After mom delivers, private postpartum rooms offer her support person the opportunity to spend the night and join the family's special bonding experience.

 Oswego Hospital encourages its expecting moms to consider developing a birth plan, which can help you and your birth team outline your goals and wishes.
 It is a helpful document that allows everyone to have an understanding of your expectations.

 You may be surprised by some of the decisions that need to be made during labor, and a birth plan can help you to make them in advance.
 Creating a birth plan provides an opportunity to explore all the available options and begin to communicate with your birth team.